baezortega/CrossSpecies2021/README.md

 Rscript scripts/5_Copy_Number.R
 ```

-**NB.** The run time of this step can be reduced substantially by limiting the analysis to species with copy number changes (see l.
-65 in the script).
+**NB.** The run time of this step can be reduced substantially by restricting the analysis to species that present copy number changes (see line 65 in the script).

 ---

 ### Step 6: Inference of dN/dS ratios in species with genome annotation

-This step calculate the ratio between non-synonymous and synonymous mutation rates (dN/dS) from somatic substitutions in each species.
+This step calculates the ratio between non-synonymous and synonymous mutation rates (dN/dS) from somatic substitutions in each species.

 * This step requires the R packages `dndscv` and `GenomicRanges`.
 * This step requires data files produced in Step 1.